usds/justice40-tool/docs/data-roadmap.md

 This will help developers know what to work on next, and open source community members can also pick up tickets and work to integrate the data sets.

-## Milestone: Google forms integration

-To make it easy for non-engineer members of the public and advisory bodies such as the WHEJAC to submit suggestions for data sets, we will configure a Google Form that maps to the schema of the data set files.

-This will enable members of the public to fill out a simple form suggesting data without needing to understand Github or other engineering concepts. .

-At first, these responses can just go into a resulting Google Sheet and be manually copied and converted into data set description files.
-Later, we can write a script that converts new entries in the Google Sheet automatically into data set files.
-This can be setup to run as a trigger on the addition of new rows to the Google Sheet.

 ## Milestone: Add problem areas

-We can create a folder for descriptions of "problem areas" that describe problems in climate, environmental, and economic justice, even without specific proposals of data sets.
+We'll need to somehow track "problem areas" that describe problems in climate, environmental, and economic justice, even without specific proposals of data sets.
 For instance, a problem area may be "food insecurity", and a number of data sets can have this as their problem area.

 We can change the linter to validate that every data set description maps to one or more known problem areas.

 The benefit of this is that some non-data-focused members of the public or the WHEJAC advisory body may want to suggest we prioritize certain problem areas, with or without ideas for specific data sets that may best address that problem area.

+It is not clear at this time the best path forward for implementing these problem area descriptions.
+One option is to create a folder for descriptions of problem areas, which contains YAML files that get validated according to a schema.
+Another option would be simply to add these as an array in the description of data sets, or add labels to the tickets once data sets are tracked in GitHub tickets.

 ## Milestone: Add prioritzation voting for WHEJAC and members of the public